learn-co-students/dc-web-071618/43-jwt-auth/README.md

 - How do we send it to the client?
  - send fetch from React
  - send back json response
 - How do we store it on the client?
+  - localStorage
 - How do we send it back and read it?
+  - check if there's a token on page load
+  - get the user info if so

 ## Token
 - identifies user
 - _Cryptographically Secure_